Mrs. Joanne Lewis

 Register for the SAT and SAT Subject Tests.

-The University of California requires the SAT or ACT + 2 SAT Subject Tests
+The University of California requires the SAT or ACT (However, Subject Tests may be recommended for some majors at some campuses.
+View the list of recommendations.)

 California State University requires the SAT or ACT.